 Overall thoughts/ Summary:

 I liked Johns City Diner, but I was extremely disappointed they were out of the chicken and waffles.
-If I’m in the area, I would like to come back, but with their limited weekend hours, I don’t know if that’s possible.
+If I’m in Birmingham, I would like to come back, but with their limited weekend hours, I don’t know if that’s possible.

 Atmosphere: B Coffee: A Service: C Food: B Dessert: A Cost: $20+ Overall: B